ifBars/MLVScan.DevCLI/README.md

 ## License

-MIT License - See LICENSE file for details
+GPL-3.0 License - See [LICENSE] file for details